The Price of the Phoenix: Plot

-Kirk is beamed aboard the Enterprise after his accidental death on an unnamed planet.
+Kirk's body is beamed aboard the Enterprise after his accidental death on an unnamed outlaw planet.
 Spock confronts the planetary ruler, Omne, who reveals to Spock that he has pioneered the “phoenix process", a modification of transporter technology capable of creating an exact duplicate of a living person—including a duplicate of Kirk.
-Spock is given leave for a brief mind meld, and verifies that the duplicate is indeed Kirk, whom he names “James”.
-Spock then accepts an offer from Omne to learn more about the phoenix process, however, Omne explains the "price of the phoenix" will require the betrayal of the Federation and of the prime directive.
+Spock is allowed a brief mind meld, and verifies that the duplicate is indeed Kirk, whom he designates “James”.
+Spock accepts an offer from Omne to learn more about the phoenix process, however, Omne explains the "price of the phoenix" will require the betrayal of the Federation and of the prime directive.

-Spock and James encounter the Romulan commander they previously met in "The Enterprise Incident" while searching for the real Kirk.
-The Commander is sympathetic to their plight, and she agrees to help.
+While searching for the real, original Kirk (still alive; it was a duplicate who was killed), Spock and James encounter the Romulan Commander they previously met in "The Enterprise Incident".
+The Commander is sympathetic to their plight and agrees to help.
 The party find Kirk being tortured by Omne.
 Spock engages Omne in hand-to-hand combat, but the more powerful Omne proves difficult to dispatch.
-He is eventually subdued and Spock subjects him to a forced mind-meld to purge his memory of the day's events.
+He is eventually subdued and Spock subjects him to a forced mind meld to purge his memory of the day's events.
 Before the meld is ended, Omne commits suicide.
-Realizing Omne only took such an action to escape capture, Spock, James, Kirk and the Romulan commander retreat to the Enterprise.
+Realizing Omne only took such an action to escape capture, Spock, James, Kirk and the Romulan Commander retreat to the Enterprise.

 They draw up plans to establish a new life for James, and a strategy to cope with Omne’s inevitable resurrection.
-James agrees to accompany the Commander back to a colony world of Romulan Empire, and is surgically altered to appear Romulan.
+James agrees to accompany the Commander back to a colony world of the Romulan Empire and is surgically altered to appear Romulan.
 Before James and the Commander depart, the resurrected Omne transports himself aboard the Enterprise.
-While holding James at gunpoint, Omne announces his intention to return to the planet's surface, where it will be impossible to pursue him.
+Holding James at gunpoint, Omne announces his intention to return to the planet's surface, where it will be impossible to pursue him.
 Kirk warns the defiant ruler to mend his ways, which Omne dismisses.
 Kirk signals the ship's engineer, Montgomery Scott, to transport the weapon out of Omne’s hand.
 Omne retrieves a second weapon and engages Kirk in a Mexican standoff.
 Omne is outdrawn and is killed again, this time by Kirk.

 Spock theorizes Omne has perished outside the range of the phoenix device.
 However, those present agree to deal with Omne should he ever return.